0GiS0/azure-dev-center-demos/README.md

 --resource-group $RESOURCE_GROUP
 ```

+And now just wait... a little bit ⌚

 ### Create a Dev Center 🏢

-The first thing you need to do is to create a Dev Center.
+Now that you have a virtual network and also a custom image let's create a Dev Center.
 This is the place where you will manage your projects.

 ```bash
 DEV_CENTER_NAME=returngis-dev-center